moderndatacompany/dataos.info/docs/interfaces/workbench.md

 The prepend toggle allows you to keep the previous SQL statements in the query pane while generating the new statements.
 To remove previously generated SQL statements, disable prepend.

-You can now directly export the results of the query to a BI tool.
+One can now directly export the results of the query to a BI tool.
 Check out the Atlas section.

 ### Atlas

-Atlas is an in-built BI solution that enables you to create customized reports/dashboards on any datasets with visualizations.
+Atlas is an in-built BI solution that is used to create to create customized reports/dashboards on any datasets with visualizations.
 In the result pane, hover over the three vertically aligned dots.
 Click it, and go to the Atlas option.

 ![Atlas option](workbench/more_options.png)